How to Attract and Market to Generation Z Customers

 Is it true about the screens?

 There is something to the “screen-obsessed” stereotype.
 Gen Z grew up with the smartphone.
+It’s not even “technology” to them, it’s just the way it is.
 They were the first generation to have video at their fingertips at all times.
 They have never had to schedule, bargain, or ration their access to flickering images on a screen.

 A Google Survey revealed that YouTube is the first platform Generation Z turn to for video content.
 They used it to take a break from life’s stresses and deepen real-life connections.
 They also use it for self-improvement: